halliefuchs/halliefuchs.github.io/README.md

 # PRACTICE ASSIGNMENTS

-The assignments below are not a part of my final portfolio, but rather served as practice with using the softwares in the class.
+The assignments below are not a part of my final portfolio, but rather served as practice with using the softwares in the course.

 # Gender at Lehigh University

 I made this infographic using Canva.
-Data courtesy of Lehigh University
+Data courtesy of Lehigh University.

 ![canva_infographic_practice](https://github.com/halliefuchs/halliefuchs.github.io/blob/master/Gender%20at%20Lehigh.jpg?raw=true)